FourierFlows/GeophysicalFlows.jl/README.md

 GeophysicalFlows.jl v0.8.5 is the last version compatible with Julia v1.4.

-The latest version of GeophysicalFlows.jl compatible with Julia v1.0.5 (the current long-term-release) is v0.5.1.
+The latest version that is compatible with Julia v1.0.5 (the current long-term-release) is GeophysicalFlows.jl v0.5.1.

 ## Examples